What's happening ?!?!

 There is no way back to simple materialism.

-Newton himself was not a materialist but his theories have led to a materialist philosophy acccepted implicitly, if not explicitly, by most of the Western world.
-Now we have to look to the new physical theories for our understanding.
-These theories, in particular quantum theories, have replaced Newton's theory of matter.
-They are unbelieveably successful in terms of their experimental precision and leave no way back to the old ideas by any plausable interpretation.
+Isaac Newton (1642 - 1727) was not a materialist but his theories have led to a materialist philosophy, acccepted implicitly, if not explicitly, by most of the Western world.
+Now we have to look to new physical theories for greater understanding.
+These new "quantum" theories have replaced Newton's theory of mechanical forces.
+They are extremely successful in terms of the precision of their experimental predictions, and they leave no way back by any plausible route to the old ideas and beliefs.

-Many, including Einstein, put their faith in some as yet undiscovered "hidden-variable theory" which would bring back the old certainties of materialism.
-There now appears to be little hope of that even though every time an example of such a recidivist, reactionary theory is proposed and refuted another is proposed in its place.
+Many, including Einstein, put their faith in some, as yet undiscovered, "hidden-variable" theory which would bring back the old certainties of materialism.
+There now appears to be little hope of that even though every time an example of such a reactionary, recidivist theory is proposed and refuted another is proposed in its place.
 This is what Bohr called "telling God what to think".
+Until the true meaning of quantum theory is well understood there will always be some scientists and philosophers who are unhappy with its foundations and wish to go back to a more solid "realistic" understanding.

 There is no way back to simple separability.

-Experiments have confirmed a theory which involves "passion at a distance" - a correlation between separate events with no deterministic link.
+Experiments have confirmed a theory which invokes "passion at a distance" - correlations between separate events with no deterministic link between them.
+This is counter-intuitive to our common sense.

-Even given new dimensions in space-time, or tubes connecting black and white holes, or some new as yet unknown
+Even given new extra dimensions in space-time, or wormholes connecting black and white holes, or some new as yet unknown

 Virtual reality, as conceived in modern gadgetry such as the Oculus Rift or